sccn/sccn.github.io/tutorials/10_Group_analysis/component_clustering_tools.md

-of independent components (ICs) from two subjects might resemble and/or differ from each other in many ways and to different degrees -- by differences in their scalp maps, power spectra, ERPs, ERSPs, ITCs, or etc. Thus, there are many possible (distance) measures of similarity, and many different ways of combining activity measures into a global distance measure to estimate component pair similarity.
+of independent components (ICs) from two subjects might resemble and/or differ from each other in many ways and to different degrees -- by differences in their scalp maps, power spectra, ERPs, ERSPs, ITCs, or etc. Thus, there are many possible (distance) measures of similarity and many different ways of combining activity measures into a global distance measure to estimate component pair similarity.